crmne/paolino.me/_posts/2026-08-28-rubyllm-2-0-agentic-loop.md

 # => "Here's the current weather in **Paris, France**:\n\n- 🌡️ **Tempera...
 ```

-`ask` still works exactly as before: one method call runs the conversation to completion.
-But now it decomposes into verbs you can call yourself:
+`ask` still runs the loop for you, stopping when the answer is ready or a tool needs human approval.
+You can also call each part yourself:

 * `ask_later` stages your message without sending anything.
 * `generate` makes one model call and appends the response.
-The model's move.
-* `run_tools` executes the pending tool calls and appends their results.
-Your move.
-No model call.
+* `run_tools` executes pending tool calls and appends their results without calling the model.
-* `step` does whichever move is next: tools if any are unanswered, otherwise a model call.
+* `step` runs pending tools if any are unanswered, otherwise it calls the model.
 * `complete?` tells you when the conversation is settled: the model answered without calling a tool.
-* `complete` steps until done. `ask` is `ask_later` followed by `complete`.
+* `complete` steps until done or awaiting approval. `ask` is `ask_later` followed by `complete`.

-Why bother?
-Because sometimes you need finer control about what happens between or around steps.
-Iteration budgets.
-Batch generation.
-Human approval before a tool runs.
-Logging each move.
-Persisting the conversation and picking it up somewhere else.
-In 1.x you worked around a sealed loop.
-In 2.0 the loop is plain Ruby in your code if you want it.
+This lets you set an iteration budget, batch the next generation, wait for approval, or save progress and continue in another job.
+Your code can check what happened between calls.

-## One Move Per Job
+## One Step Per Job

 Each verb decides what to do next by reading the persisted messages.
 That means the loop doesn't need to live in one process, or one machine, or one deploy: